winnie1994/CodeCamp-2015-Graphics/README.txt

 1.Open index.html
 2.Press the green "Run" Button
 3.Click Preview -> Live Preview
-4.Recommended configurations: Window->Tabs->Split Pane in 2 columns
-(Will explain later, but this is so that you can work and see results simultaneously)

 WHAT YOU NEED TO DO:
-right click on the images folder to upload images you like, linking images to the application will be taught when you get here!
+To upload images you like,
+linking images to the application will be taught when you get here!
 NOTE: please upload horizontal/landscape pictures instead of portrait style: pictures that are roughly 3:2 work best!